ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 ### Electronic shifting

 -   **SRAM´s eTap AXS** shifting is wireless.
 The bike will only need brake hoses and no cables for shifting.
 It´s quick to set up and the gearing range is absolutely interesting, with smaller chainrings front and a small 10 teeth sprocket on the cassette, which creates a broader gearing range.
 The smaller chainrings will lead to riding more often on the big chainring, which leads to less changing gears on the front.
 SRAM has been a huge innovator in the bike industry and when they bring something new it´s always interesting to look at it.
 I like almost everything about their groupsets, except, you have to take care of the charging status of four batteries.
 Each derailleur has its own battery, which should last for 400km of riding.
 A battery can be charged within 60 minutes.
-Charting requires the battery to be removed from the bike and put into a charging cradle.
+Charging requires the battery to be removed from the bike and put into a charging cradle.
 Keep in mind, each derailleur has its own battery, they are both the same, so they can be swapped for each other, but there are two of them that require charging.
-In addition, each brake lever has a CR2032 battery to be able to send the wireless signals to the derailleurs.
+In addition, each brake lever has a CR2032 battery to be able to send the wireless shifting signals to the derailleurs.
 The shifter batteries should last for two years.
 Four batteries with each one a different charging status is something that scares me off.
 On the other hand, replacing a battery is super quick and because they are small and of low weight, carrying a replacement part on longer rides is doable.
 Another point I do not like too much about SRAM, is, their hydraulic brakes use the more aggressive DOT fluid and not minaral oil, like Shimano.
 Theoretically, because DOT is hygroscopic, it should be replaced once a year and because the fluid is aggressive on bike surfaces you have do be careful when doing that.
-I admit, I never did that in the past and my SRAM brakes are working fine.
+I admit, I never replace the DOT fluid on my bike in the past and my SRAM brakes are working fine.
 -   **Shimano´s Di2 ([Digital Integrated Intelligence](https://bike.shimano.com/en-US/technologies/component/details/di2.html))** shifting approach is still mostly wired.
 There is a central battery that will be placed inside of the seatpost, which protects the battery as well as hiding it away.
 Both derailleurs are wired to the battery.
 A fully charged system would allow for around 1000km of riding.
-Even if it´s less or more than 1000km, the Di2 battery will allow to ride at least double as far than with the eTap AXS batteries before charging is required.
+Even if it´s less or more than 1000km, the Di2 battery will allow to ride at least double as far than the eTap AXS batteries before charging is required.
 To charge the battery, the rear dearailleur needs to get wired to a power supply, which means the entire bike needs to be near a power supply.
 There is the option to wire the brake levers with the central battery, which I prefer because then there´s only one battery in the system with a clear charging status.
 This option is claimed to even prolongue battery life by 50%, and to speed up shifting.
 The other option is to use the brake levers with batteries for a wireless connection from the levers to the derailleurs, which add´s two more batteries, shortens life of the central battery, and it makes shifting slower.
 Shifting of SRAM is good but shifting of Shimano is better, no matter if wireless or wired.
 While each system is a joy to use, Shimano is the fastest and most accurate.
 -   **Campagnolo** has never been an option for me, because I dislike their brake lever ergonomics.

-> When deciding for an electronic shifting system, I lean towards Shimano for the following reasons: Di2 can be set up to have a single central battery for the entire system, which makes it easy to have a clear charging status.
+**My decision:** For choosing an electronic shifting system, I lean towards Shimano for the following reasons: Di2 can be set up to have a single central battery for the entire system, which makes it easy to have a clear charging status.
 The battery has at least double the capacity of the SRAM batteries, and Shimano shifts faster and more accurate.

 ### Weight